 The Creative Skillset Series Producer programme is a one year long programme designed for experienced and established Producers /Directors with at least three years' experience at PD level across a range of programming or new Series Producers.
 Candiates have a strong track record in factual, features, factual entertainment, specialist factual, comedy entertainment or entertainment departments.
 To access the full directory of delegates please contact: firstname.lastname@example.org.

 Film and TV Pro UK is an online database which consist of Film and TV industry news, resources, events, networking tools and a jobs board to post job opportunities.
-To do so, first register for an account here – http://www.filmandtvpro.com/uk/signup/as/employer and to advertise an opportunity within your organisation email - http://www.filmandtvpro.com/uk/jobs/quick-post or call 020 3372 5870.
+To post jobs as an employer, first register for an account and then to advertise an opportunity e-mail via the online form or call 020 3372 5870.

 Loving Your Work is an online private Facebook group for TV and Film employers to post paid jobs for experienced TV and Film professionals.
-To advertise an opportunity within your organisation, you will need to join the group directly.
+To advertise an opportunity within your organisation, you will need to join the group.

 Media parents is a website and organisation which aims to pull all the short term, regular hours, job share and part time jobs in media into one place, to help freelance working parents or anyone who wants to work flexibly to balance the demands of media and other commitments, and to make it easier for employers to find this highly skilled and experienced part of the media workforce.
-To advertise an opportunity within your company for free, please email - http://www.mediaparents.co.uk/signup/?t=company
+To advertise an opportunity within your company for free, please e-mail via this online form.

 Talent Bases is a huge database of over 35,000 freelancers which many popular indies have already signed up to.
 The database not only allows you to advertise available opportunities within your organisation for free, but it also enables you to track applicants, build and create your own production team lists and make multi-level diversity reports as well.
 To advertise an opportunity within your organisation, register your company via the website to get started.

 The British Blacklist is the UK’s only database of BAME, British talent comprising of presenters, producers, writers and directors of all levels, which allows you to search the database and read online talent profiles.
-The British Blacklist have also just launched a new website http://thebritishblacklist.co.uk which includes industry news, features and interviews with talent.
-This also includes an online jobs board and so, if you’d like to advertise an opportunity within your company, email firstname.lastname@example.org
+The British Blacklist website includes an online jobs board.
+If you would like to advertise an opportunity within your organisation with them, you can e-mail firstname.lastname@example.org.

 With over 6,000 members including Oscar and BAFTA winning talent, thecallsheet.co.uk contains a jobs board and online database of over 80,000 productions, people and companies.
-It's free to post jobs to our experienced and professional membership by emailing email@example.com.
+It is free to post jobs to their experienced and professional membership by e-mailing email@example.com.
 Founder Matt Gallagher has been involved with the CDN's drive for inclusivity and can help you find both established and emerging diverse talent.

 The Unit List is an online talent database which advertises paid production roles for all levels across the media industry in addition to providing helpful, downloadable industry tips and general advice.
-Production companies looking to recruit talented freelancers from the world of broadcast TV for TV, film, digital, corporates and commercials should contact The Unit List directly by emailing - email@example.com to advertise an opportunity.
+Production companies looking to recruit talented freelancers for TV, film, digital, corporates and commercials should contact The Unit List directly by e-mailing email@example.com to advertise an opportunity.

 Fresh Voices UK presents the work of experienced BAME writers to an invited industry audience in order to demonstrate a wider perspective.
 Not only of Black, Asian & Minority Ethnic stories and lives, or the ‘black’ experience, but the human condition.
 Fresh Voices also run a variety of writer’s courses in collaboration with The London Film School to promote new, diverse stories being told to a mainstream audience.
-To advertise writers roles among the pool of Writers Slam alumni email: firstname.lastname@example.org
+To advertise writers' roles, e-mail email@example.com.